-Specific building projects will be subject to all applicable City and other agency development impact fees in place at the time of building permit issuance.
+Specific building projects will be subject to all applicable City and other agency development impact fees in place at the time of acceptance of the building permit application.
 Revenues generated by certain specific fee programs will be available to directly fund backbone infrastructure and public facilities identified in the Finance Plan.
 Fee program revenues generated by the following fee programs may be available to partially fund Facilities required for project development and therefore are included in the Finance Plan and estimated in Appendix C: